rokublac/kottageOMS/README.md

 - Export orders into spreadsheet format

 ### Supplier use cases:
 - View and manage all orders through the management dashboard.
-All changed directly reflect to the user-end.
+All changes directly reflect to the user-end.
 - Search and filter through all orders, past and present.
 - Track all order modifications if you're suss about slippery employees tampering with orders through the data monitoring dashboard.